 Situated in the vibrant heart of Hackney, with the City of London on our doorstep, we are able to offer students a wide range of cultural, academic and workplace experiences.
-Our partnership with Freshfields Law firm, for example, provides professional mentoring for students and funds our scholarship programme.
-At Haggerston, students take part in Lectures from visiting academics, travel abroad on languages visits and are immersed in the wider learning of their chosen subjects so that they develop a rich depth of knowledge
+Many students opt to receive professional mentoring with one of our prestigious partnerships.
+At Haggerston, students take part in lectures from visiting academics, travel abroad on languages visits and are immersed in the wider learning of their chosen subjects so that they develop a rich depth of knowledge.

 In our sixth form, students learn in modern, spacious classrooms and have access to specialist facilities.
-We have recently undergone a £1.2 million re-design of our science block and have invested over £30 000 to re-furbish our library, dining room and to create a designated sixth form area.
-Students are provided with a Chromebook so that they all have access to good quality ICT; subject resources are available online so that they can access key information at all times.
+Our catering facilities have recently been redesigned and the food is delicious (student union feedback).
+Students have a designated sixth form area, and are provided with a Chromebook so that they all have access to good quality ICT; subject resources are available online so that they can access key information at all times.